-It may well be prudent for DWR to engage in monitoring of its implementation of the Big Notch Project to determine whether it works as intended to meet its objectives, and, based on its monitoring, to either propose future alteration and expansion of the scope of the Big Notch Project or implement new projects, but the acquisition of property rights to implement future project changes or new projects that might be proposed to be implemented at some point more than a decade from now, in a way that would increase the depths, duration, and lengths of periods of inundation for as-yet unspecified reasons, based on as-yet unforeseeable events, should be deferred until such time as those changes in project or a new project are defined, vetted, and deemed necessary.
+It may well be prudent for DWR to engage in monitoring of its implementation of the Big Notch Project to determine whether it works as intended to meet its objectives, and, based on its monitoring, to either propose future alteration and expansion of the scope of the Big Notch Project or implement new projects, but the acquisition of property rights to implement future project changes or new projects that might be proposed to be implemented at some point more than a decade from now, in a way that would increase the depths, duration, and intensity of periods of inundation for as-yet unspecified reasons, based on as-yet unforeseeable events, should be deferred until such time as those changes in project or a new project are defined, vetted, and deemed necessary.

-In short, the Proposed Easement is unduly broad in scope because it has been expanded beyond such rights as may be necessary to serve the Big Notch Project to cover potential future needs for as-yet unidentified future projects that have not been defined or disclosed, let alone studied, analyzed, or approved in any fashion, and the RON is unsupported from an evidentiary and legal standpoint.
-Were the Commission to proceed with adoption of the RON in spite of these facts, the RON would be fatally deficient and ineffective to support a condemnation action for all of the following reasons:
+In short, the Proposed Easement is unduly broad in scope because it has been expanded beyond such rights as may be necessary to serve the Big Notch Project to cover potential future needs for as-yet unidentified future projects, let alone studied, analyzed, or approved in any fashion; and the RON is unsupported from an evidentiary and legal standpoint.
+Were the Commission to proceed with adoption of the RON in spite of these facts, the RON would be fatally deficient and ineffective to support a condemnation action for all of the following reasons.

-1. The Owners Have Not Been Provided Adequate Notice.
+1. The Owner Has Not Been Provided Adequate Notice.

 "Identification of the project is an integral component of the property owner's right to procedural due process."
 (City of Stockton v.
-Marina Towers LLC ("Marina Towers") (2009) 171 Cal.
+Marina Towers LLC ("Marina")

+Towers") (2009) 171 Cal.
 App.
 4th 93, 108.)
 "A governing body of a public entity may not adopt a resolution of necessity until it has given the owner proper notice and an opportunity to be heard on all matters that are the subject of the resolution of necessity."
 (Id. at 108-109.)
 "If the governing body does not have before it a definable project for which the property is sought to be taken, any discussion of the pros and cons of the condemnation would be an empty gesture and the necessity findings rendered at the conclusion of the hearing would be devoid of real meaning."
 (Id. at 109.)

-The Owners have been denied meaningful, statutorily-compliant notice and a reasonable opportunity to appear and be heard on the matters referred to in California Code of Civil Procedure ("CCP") section 1240.030.
+The Owner has been denied meaningful, statutorily compliant notice and a reasonable opportunity to appear and be heard on the matters referred to in California Code of Civil Procedure ("CCP") section 1240.030.
 The notice of the RON hearing did not identify any project other than the Big Notch Project as necessitating the taking of the Proposed Easement.
-Nor, presumably, will the RON itself, which has yet to be made public.
-Acquisition of flowage easements for "potential future adaptive management" is not a project identified in the notice of RON, or the draft RON, as necessitating the taking of the Proposed Easement.
+Acquisition of flowage easements for "potential future adaptive management" is not a project identified in the notice of RON as necessitating the taking of the Proposed Easement.
+The proposed RON does not refer to adaptive management, merely "future use."

-The Owners have not been advised of the parameters of any contemplated future modification of the Big Notch Project.
+The Owner has not been advised of the parameters of any contemplated future modification of the Big Notch Project.
 The Proposed Easement takes rights for future projects for which no details appear to exist at present.
-Were the Commission to proceed in adopting a RON that authorizes a taking of rights for such future projects, the Owners would have been given absolutely no opportunity to comment on the necessity of such future projects, whether such projects are planned or will be located in a manner compatible with the greatest public good and least private injury, or whether the rights that will have been required are necessary.
+Were the Commission to proceed in adopting a RON that authorizes a taking of rights for such future projects, the Owner would have been given absolutely no opportunity to meaningfully comment on the necessity of such future projects, whether such projects are planned or will be located in a manner compatible with the greatest public good and least private injury, or whether the rights that will have been required are necessary.